 Yoga in the Lavender fields what better way to start your weekend mornings.
 Classes are Saturday and Sunday mornings at 10:30am.
 To register click on the Events Window.

 Terre Bleu is a glorious setting for photography.
-Book the farm for a private shoot, take a photography class, have a photo taken by our onsite photographers or simply purchase an image from the farm.
+Book the farm for a private shoot, take a photography class, or simply purchase an image from the farm.
 Its all coming this summer.
 All commercial photography requires a permit.
-For more details and fees contact email@example.com.
+For more details and fees contact firstname.lastname@example.org.

 Do something a little different this summer.
 Terre Bleu organic farm hosts special events throughout the season, including our celebration to all things lavender.
 Click here to go to our events calendar.

 The story of Terre Bleu lavender farm, apiary and horse stables began in 2011, with the planting of our first 10,000 lavender plants in 2012.
 Our inspiration began years earlier while vacationing in Quebec.
 Visiting a lavender farm, we were immediately awed by the spectacular fields of purple and the perfumed air that swirled all around us.

 Inspired, we decided to run with this new interest and set about to learn all we could about the plant and how to grow it.
 Knowledge in hand, we still had no idea we would actually take that information and begin the journey to full-fledged lavender farmers.
 We were really quite removed from a rural, agricultural lifestyle, as we lived in the centre of Toronto, with successful careers in high tech, health care and as an Olympic triathlete.

 Today, we hold careers off the farm but have found a healthy work-life balance in Terre Bleu, spending much of our free time on our passion for the outdoors, fresh air and a chance to build something literally from the ground up.